chrisnoonan98675/site/xl-release/how-to/configure-active-hot-standby.markdown

 However, XL Release does not share HTTP sessions among nodes.
 If the active XL Release node becomes unavailable:

 * All users will effectively be logged out and will lose any work that was not yet persisted to the database.
 * Any script tasks that were running on the previously active node will have the `failed` status.
-After another node has become the new active node (which will happen automatically), these tasks can be restarted.
+After another node has become the new active node (which will happen automatically), you can restart these tasks.

 ## Active/Hot-standby setup procedure